void-linux/void-docs/src/installation/guides/zfs.md

 # ZFS On Root

-This installation guide assumes that an already existing Full Void Linux install is available.
-Not just a Live USB.

-If an existing Void install does not exist please consult one of the [other installation guides](./index.md) or use a custom iso such as [hrmpf](https://github.com/leahneukirchen/hrmpf) then continue along with this guide.
+This installation guide assumes that an already existing Void Linux install is available.
+Not a Live USB.
+If an existing Void install does not exist, please consult one of the [other installation guides](./index.md) or use a custom iso such as [hrmpf](https://github.com/leahneukirchen/hrmpf) before continuing with this guide.

 ## Setup